Jvillaso/RasPi-Eink-Forecast-Todolist/README.md

 You will also need to update LAT and LON variables with each value being latitude and lontitude respectively of desired location for weather data.

 ### Installing
 A few modules will have to be installed before running the program.
-Some of these modules are only able to be installed on a raspberry pi.
+Some of these modules are only able to be installed on linux OS or a raspberry pi.

 Below are the pip modules needed for the code.